-Located across from the depot is one of the park's three indoor counter service restaurants, Battle Creek BBQ.
-Battle Creek offers a selection of smoked meats including pork and brisket sandwiches, baked beans, and mac & cheese.
-The restaurant itself is also currently themed to American Royal and Kansas City BBQ decor.
-Interestingly enough, Battle Creek was originally built in 1981 as an Ice Cream Parlor named Udder Delights.
-In 1995, it transitioned to a full service restaurant and was renamed Blue Bronco, serving tex-mex cuisine.
-In 2005 it transitioned to ZardaQ and began offering Zarda BBQ and in 2009 became known as Battle Creek BBQ.
-Interestingly enough the bar at Battle Creek BBQ is still known as the Blue Bronco.
+Located across from the depot is one of the park's three indoor counter service restaurants, Prospector's Cantina.
+Prospectors offers a menu featuring build-your- own burritos, bowls and nachos.
+Interestingly enough, Prospectors was originally built in 1981 as an Ice Cream Parlor named Udder Delights.
+In 1995, it transitioned to a full service restaurant and was renamed Blue Bronco, serving texmex cuisine.
+In 2005 it transitioned to ZardaQ and began offering Zarda BBQ, in 2009 it became Battle Creek BBQ and with the addition of Cotton Blossom Barbeque in 2019, Battle Creek became Prospector's Cantina serving a Tex-Mex menu once again.

-Country Junction 1982-current Built in 1982, this 1,000 open-air amphitheater is located just adjacent to the WOFRR Depot.
-Currently, the theater is home to "Muttallica", a dog agility show that runs from May through August.
+Country Junction 1982-current

+Built in 1982, this 1,000 open-air amphitheater is located just adjacent to the WOFRR Depot.
+Currently, the theater is home to "Bow Wow Luau", a dog agility show that runs from May 11th through August 12, 2019.
 Over the years, Country Junction has been host to several country western shows, stunt shows (which is why the water tower was built), and a tropical bird agility show (Fowl Play).

-Mustang Rider 2017-current

 Added in 2017 is Mustang Rider, a Troika ride manufactured by Huss Rides of Germany.
 Troika's name derives from the Russian word for "three" referring to the ride's three arms.
 Troika is a fairly mild mannered thrill ride; each of the three arms has 7 individual cars attached which spin, while the center hub also spins, while doing so each arm is gently lifted into the air.
 Like Scrambler, Troika is a great mild thrill ride to work up to the more intense rides.
 Mustang Rider is replacing, in location, Krazy Kars, the park's original children's bumper cars ride, which was removed after the 2015 season.
-Guests must be 42" or taller to ride Voyager and those under 54" must be accompanied by an adult.
+Guests must be 42" to ride, those between 42" and 54" must be accompanied by an adult.

 Detonator 1996-current